yigitsadic/birthdayproject/README.md

 # 🎁 Birthday Project

-This repository contains all services for birthday project to run.
-Structure is monorepo and this is the first readme file.
+Birhday project is a project for companies to send birthday emails to their employees on their birthdays automatically.

 ## Tech Stack